ablator/shepard/README.md

 To use ablator, you'll need two things:

 - A username of some sort.
 A string of any kind that represents your user.
 On iOS, you cloud simply use `UIDevice.current.identifierForVendor!.uuidString`.
-- The ID of your functionality.
-After you have created the functionality in the ablator web interface, copy and paste it into your code.
+- The ID of your app entry in ablator.
+After you have created the app in the ablator web interface, copy and paste it into your code.

+### Initialize

+Using these two bits of information, you can initalize shepard during your app startup.
+During initialization, shepard will update the list of enabled functionalities for your app, so they are cached for later use.

+### Use

 If you call shepard's `caniuse` method, it will return either `true` or `false` depending on wether the functionality is enabled for your user.
-The result of this is cached in a plist file.

 If you call shepard's `which` method, it will return either `nil` if the functionality is not enabled for your user, or a string like `orgname.appname.funcname.flavorname` for the flavour that has been selected.